Special Education Needs

 At Ellowes Hall Sports College we value the achievements of all, setting meaningful and challenging targets to ensure our students understand that anything is possible.
 We are committed to providing effective support and believe the promotion of inclusivity is vital in meeting the needs of young people who have SEND.

 The Inclusion team promotes the importance of equal opportunities, enabling students who have SEND to engage in the curriculum within mainstream classes, so they are able to seek and seize opportunities, alongside their peers.
-This guiding principle corresponds with the SEND Code of Practice, 2015, which stipulates all class and subject teachers are responsible for meeting a young person’s SEND, via the deliverance of Quality First Teaching (QFT).
+This guiding principle corresponds with the SEND Code of Practice, 2015, (embed link to paragraph 6.19) which stipulates all class and subject teachers are responsible for meeting a young person’s SEND, via the deliverance of Quality First Teaching (QFT).

 To assist in meeting additional needs, the staff at Ellowes Hall Sports College think and act collaboratively, adopting a whole school approach to SEND.
 Our dedicated Inclusion team offer expert advice, to enhance QFT with SEND strategies, tailored to meet individual needs.